FormidableLabs/victory/docs/victory-axis/ecology.md

 VictoryAxis
 =============

-VictoryAxis draws an SVG chart axis with [React](https://github.com/facebook/react).
+VictoryAxis draws an SVG chart axis with [React][].
 Styles and data can be customized by passing in your own values as properties to the component.
-Data changes are animated with [victory-animation](https://github.com/FormidableLabs/victory-animation).
+Data changes are animated with [VictoryAnimation][].

 ## Features